Reverse Mathematics and parameter-free Transfer: Transfer

 \section{Transfer}

-In this section, we prove our main result regarding the Transfer principle, namely that the latter limited to formulas \emph{without parameters} leads to a conservative extension of the original system from \cite{benno} based on $\epa$.
+In this section, we prove our main result regarding \emph{Transfer}, namely that the latter limited to formulas \emph{without parameters} leads to a conservative extension of the original system from \cite{benno} based on $\epa$.
+The same holds for fragments of the latter, and we will establish in Section \ref{mikeh} that parameter-free \emph{Transfer} is an essential part of the RM of Nonstandard Analysis.